StianIsmar/Assignment1_WebDev/README.md

-# Assignment 1 in IT2810 Web development at NTNU.
+# Assignment 1 in IT2810 Web development at NTNU

 Run files:
   1. Download .zip file